-With the weather heating up, baseball in full swing, and the NBA playoffs just around the corner, it may not seem like time to think about 2013-2014 football season.
+With the weather heating up, baseball in full swing, and the NBA playoffs ongoing, it may not seem like time to think about 2013-2014 football season.
 But with MetLife Stadium playing host to Super Bowl XLVIII next February, there are various efforts underway for local towns to shore up dollars and other resources so Hudson County can fully benefit from the event.
 Right now, cities from New York to Secaucus are lobbying and jockeying to line up funding and other support for their Super Bowl-related activities.

 The money hunt